12 Common Sunken Trampoline Problems (with Solutions)

 10. Ground Leveling

-For safety, it is necessary to make the trampoline surrounding flat and smooth, so jumpers don’t get hurt on landing or accidentally falling there.
-Some people may think this a burden, but it’s necessary for perfect installation of the trampoline.
+For safety, it is necessary to make the trampoline surrounding flat and smooth, so jumpers don’t get hurt on landing or accidentally fall there.
+Some people may think this a burden, but it’s necessary for the perfect installation of the trampoline.

 11. Undergoing Critter Issue

-Sometimes pets like cat, dog, bird and even the toy of your children may inevitably get under the sunken trampoline.
+Sometimes pets like cats, dogs, birds, and even the toy of your children may inevitably get under the sunken trampoline.
 Although, there is spring pad, still this may happen anytime.
 So, how to fix it?

-• Another good way to solve the issue is removing several springs and detaching the mat from the trampoline and pick the things easily using the spring tool.
+- Another good way to solve the issue is removing several springs and detaching the mat from the trampoline, and picking the things easily using the spring tool.

 12. Soil Composition